-Should poor behaviour continue, and the child's behaviour doesn't show a marked improvement, the Camp Manager should discuss part exclusion with the Commercial Courses Co-ordinator and/or Co-Commercial Director.
-If all agree, the Camp Manager or Commercial Courses Co-ordinator will contact the parent(s)/guardian(s) to request they pick up the child straight away.
+Should poor behaviour continue, and the child's behaviour doesn't show a marked improvement, the Manager should discuss part exclusion with the Commercial Courses Co-ordinator and/or Co-Commercial Director.
+If all agree, the Manager or Commercial Courses Co-ordinator will contact the parent(s)/guardian(s) to request they pick up the child straight away.
 Details will be recorded on an Incident Report Form.
 This is referred to as a 'Part Exclusion' and not a permanent exclusion.

-If no improvement in the child's behaviour is seen, the Camp Manager, Commercial Courses Co-ordinator and Co-Commercial Director will review the situation.
-If deemed completely unmanageable or dangerous to others, the Camp Manager or Commercial Courses Co-ordinator will contact the parent(s)/ guardian(s) and the child will be excluded permanently from camp for the rest of the holiday period.
+If no improvement in the child's behaviour is seen, the Manager, Commercial Courses Coordinator and Co-Commercial Director will review the situation.
+If deemed completely unmanageable or dangerous to others, the Manager or Commercial Courses Co-ordinator will contact the parent(s)/ guardian(s) and the child will be excluded permanently from camp for the rest of the holiday period.

-If deemed necessary, AHC reserves the rights to exercise any step of the above to deal with poor behaviour at any stage.
+If deemed necessary, ACC reserves the rights to exercise any step of the above to deal with poor behaviour at any stage.

-If a child is excluded from camp, no refund will be made for any remaining days booked and any costs associated with the exclusion will be the parent(s)/guardian(s) responsibility.
+If a child is excluded, no refund will be made for any remaining days booked and any costs associated with the exclusion will be the parent(s)/guardian(s) responsibility.

 The parent(s)/guardian(s) will be expected to collect children when informed of the exclusion.
-All exclusions will be recorded by AHC Head Office.
+All exclusions will be recorded by the ASEL Office.

-Any child permanently excluded from camp may not be allowed to enrol on any future camp at AHC, depending on the circumstances.
+Any child permanently excluded may not be allowed to enrol on any future course or workshop, depending on the circumstances.